-Integrating RStudio Server Pro with Jupyter Notebooks, Launcher, and Kubernetes#
+Integrating RStudio Workbench with Jupyter Notebooks, Launcher, and Kubernetes#

-These steps describe how to integrate RStudio Server Pro with Jupyter Notebooks running with Launcher and Kubernetes.
+These steps describe how to integrate RStudio Workbench, formerly RStudio Server Pro1, with Jupyter Notebooks running with Launcher and Kubernetes.

 The most recent